FUEL CELL and Water Electrolysis Technologies– Part 2-100: Fuel cell modules and water electrolysis modules – Safety

 • aqueous solution of salts.

-Fuel cell modules or water electrolysis modules can be provided with or without an enclosure and can be operated at significant pressurization levels or close to ambient pressure.
+Fuel cell stacks and fuel cell modules can be provided with or without an enclosure and can be operated at significant pressurization levels or close to ambient pressure.

-These requirements can be superseded by other standards for equipment containing fuel cell modules or water electrolysis modules as required for particular applications.
+These requirements can be superseded by other standards for equipment containing fuel cell stacks and fuel cell modules as required for particular applications.

 This document does not cover fuel cell road vehicle applications.